-Each stub path entry is a file or a directory; specifying a directory is equivalent to specifying every file in it whose name ends with .astub.
+Each stub path entry is a stub file (ending with .astub), directory, or .jar file; specifying a directory or .jar file is equivalent to specifying every file in it whose name ends with .astub.
 The stub path entries are delimited by File.pathSeparator (':' for Linux and Mac, ';' for Windows).